Website Glossary

 Explosive Trace Detection (ETD)

-Technology used to detect microscopic traces of explosives on surfaces, clothing, or other items.
+Explosive Trace Detection uses technology to detect microscopic traces of explosives on surfaces, clothing, or other items.

 Explosively Formed Projectile (EFP)